hiranrajasuriya/hiranrajasuriya.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year biomedical undergraduate at University of Moratuwa.
 My interest lies in the fusion of deep learning and computer vision with medicine to solve health care related problems.
-Currently, I am working on my final year thesis on multi-modality based comfortable sleep monitoring system under supervision of Dr. Anjula De Silva and Dr. Chamira Edussooriya, along with Dr. Simon Lind Kappel from Aarhus University.
+Currently, I am working on my final year thesis on multi-modality sleep monitoring system under supervision of Dr. Anjula De Silva and Dr. Chamira Edussooriya, along with Dr. Simon Lind Kappel from Aarhus University.
 I am also working as a remote visiting undergraduate research fellow at Center for Advanced Imaging in Harvard’s Faculty of Arts and Sciences, under supervision of Dr. Dushan Wadduwage focusing on deep-learning based image reconstruction algorithms for microscopy.
 I did my research internship under supervision of Dr. Sam John, Senior Lecturer in Neural Engineering, Department of Biomedical Engineering, University of Melbourne.
 Also, I got industrial exposure through research internship at Synergen Technology Labs (PVT) Ltd.

 News